claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   on a denial of access attack.
 It consists on sending e-mail, chat-based messages or social media messages that threatens, insults, or harasses a victim.

-* Harrassing: This type of attack seems to appear in different dimensions:
+* Harrassing: Harrassment can be anonymous, but a victim often knows from whom harrassment messages/actions come from; but, due to its anonymity, it is unable to hold atackers accountable.
+The systems we have in place often need that harrassment content is permanently available so that an investigation takes place.
+This enhances the abuse a victim is suffering.
+This type of attack appears in different dimensions:
   * On-going harassment with the goal of intimidation, humiliation and monitoring.
   * Harrassment that appears after a victim has [disconnected] to continue coercion.
-When the abuser no longer have any physical control over the victim they can start to stalk them.
+When the abuser no longer has any physical control over the victim they can start to stalk them.

-   Harrassment can be anonymous, but a victim often knows from whom harrassment messages/actions come from; but, due to its anonymity, it is unable to hold atackers accountable.
-The systems we have in place often need that harrassment content is permanently available so that an investigation takes place.
-This enhances the abuse a victim is suffering.

 ## Means of attacking